ttiny/deploy/examples/tutorial/README.md

 4. Finally lets create a pod configuration.
 First add the pod to the config.
    Notice the vars section here.
 It is different from the project vars section
    \- these are vars for the pod template.
-So we pass the branch name forward.
+So we pass the image and branch names forward.

   ```yaml
   projects: